jnyinglis/re-zero/PRD.md

 - Work "little and often."
 - **Re-entry**: If the task is not complete, it is moved to the **end of the list** to reduce resistance and promote clumping.
 - **App Guidance**: Reminds user that even 2 minutes of progress counts, and that re-entry is expected.
 - **Time Tracking**: Option to start/stop a timer on a task to record time spent for productivity review or billing purposes.
+- Optional: assign resistance rating (0–10).
+- Optional: attach additional task metadata (e.g., project code, billing category).
+- Optional: mark the **level** of a task (Project, Step, Meta).
+Defaults to “Unspecified” unless user chooses or app infers.

 ### 4. **Maintenance Mode**
 Purpose: Keep the list clean and relevant.